 tell your doctor if you have or have ever had liver disease.

-tell your doctor if you drink 3 or more alcoholic drinks every day.
+not take acetaminophen if you drink three or more alcoholic drinks every day.
 Talk to your doctor about the safe use of alcohol while you are taking acetaminophen.

 stop taking your medication and call your doctor right away if you think you have taken too much acetaminophen, even if you feel well.

 Talk to your pharmacist or doctor if you have questions about the safe use of acetaminophen or acetaminophen-containing products.

 Acetaminophen is used to relieve mild to moderate pain from headaches, muscle aches, menstrual periods, colds and sore throats, toothaches, backaches, and reactions to vaccinations (shots), and to reduce fever.
 Acetaminophen may also be used to relieve the pain of osteoarthritis (arthritis caused by the breakdown of the lining of the joints).
 Acetaminophen is in a class of medications called analgesics (pain relievers) and antipyretics (fever reducers).
 It works by changing the way the body senses pain and by cooling the body.

 Acetaminophen comes as a tablet, chewable tablet, capsule, suspension or solution (liquid), drops (concentrated liquid; removed from U.S. market), extended-release (long-acting) tablet, and orally disintegrating tablet (tablet that dissolves quickly in the mouth), to take by mouth, with or without food.
 Acetaminophen also comes as a suppository to use rectally.
 Acetaminophen is available without a prescription, but your doctor may prescribe acetaminophen to treat certain conditions.
 Follow the directions on the package or prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.